nus-cs2103-AY2324S1/tp/docs/UserGuide.md

  * Edits the person with the specified name or id.
  * If an invalid name or IC Number is passed, an error message will be logged.
- * At least one of the optional fields must be provided.
+ * At least one field to edit must be provided.
  * Existing fields will be updated to the input values.
  * If the fields do not exist, the corresponding field with details will be added.